squeaky-pl/portable-pypy/BUILD.rst

 .. code:: bash

-    docker build -t pypy image
+    docker build -t portable-pypy image

-Then you are gonna need to build CPython to translate PyPy, you might think I could reuse Portably PyPy to translate PyPy but there are some problems with that, mainly because PyPy uses host Python to find out availability of some function inside ``os`` module.
+Next we need to build all the up to date dependencies that pypy needs like OpenSSL, libffi etc. We are gonna need to build CPython to translate PyPy as well, you might think I could reuse Portably PyPy to translate PyPy but there are some problems with that, mainly because PyPy uses host Python to find out availability of some function inside ``os`` module.
 So if there is a version that introduces new symbols